bioconda/bioconda.github.io/_sources/recipes/elprep/README.rst.txt

    :replaces_section_title:
    :noindex:

    elPrep is a high\-performance tool for preparing .sam\/.bam files for variant calling in sequencing pipelines.
-It can be used as a drop\-in replacement for SAMtools\/Picard\/GATK4\, and was extensively tested with different pipelines for variant analysis with GATK.
-The key advantage of elPrep is that it only performs a single\-pass to process a .sam\/.bam file\, independent of the number of processing steps that need to be applied in a particular pipeline\, greatly improving runtime performance.
+It can be used as a drop\-in replacement for SAMtools\/Picard\/GATK4.

    :homepage: https://github.com/ExaScience/elprep
    :license: GNU AFFERO GENERAL PUBLIC LICENSE